 You’re taking the most important step now by deciding to learn about treatment.
 First, contact us.
 You can call 24 hours a day, 7 days a week.
-Our lines are busy, so if you don’t get a live voice, leave a message and we’ll get back to you as soon as possible.
 Or, come to our office at 200 7th Avenue in Santa Cruz, Monday through Friday from 8am-5pm.
 One of our staff members will answer all of your questions and, if you wish, get you started on the admissions process.
 We offer program tours and try to keep the intake and admission process as simple as possible.

 Q. How much does treatment cost?

 Each individual’s cost of treatment depends on many factors including: